joeljos/cisco-fso-labs/README.md

 3. Setup your IAM account with Admin/FullEC2 and ability to generate VPCs and add the key in lastpass vault secure note In this lab - using lastpass as it is free and fast/simple to set up an account.
 Add the key to lastpass in a note in the AWS csv format
-- Named: aws_cred
+- Create a secure note named: **aws_cred**
-- Contents = (Use formatting below exactly, use your AWS key and secret)
+- The contents of the secure note: (Use formatting below exactly, use your AWS key and secret)
 ```
 User Name,Access key ID,Secret access key
 default,your_AWS_Key,your_AWS_secret